oalahurikar/CarND-Kidnapped-Vehicle-Project/README.md

 ## Project Parameters

-For small number of observation used only 100 number of particles to save computaional time without sacrificing accuracy.
+For small number of observation used only 100 number of particles to save computational time without sacrificing accuracy.

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.